 Hide Electrical Cords And Devices Behind Creative Decor Elements

-I often work with design clients who want to enhance their man cave, family room, or entertainment space with a new flat-screen TV or stereo system, but one of the spouses is afraid of the unsightly cords and devices taking over the room.
-Fortunately, over the last decade, many electronic and audio/visual (AV) installation contractors have created ways to hide components beautifully, including within wall compartments hidden behind sliding picture frames or posters.
+I often work with design clients who want to enhance their man cave, family room, or entertainment space with a new flat-screen TV or stereo system.
+However, one of the spouses is often afraid of unsightly cords and devices taking over the room.
+Fortunately, over the last decade, many electronic and audio/visual (AV) installation contractors have created ways to hide components beautifully.
+Once such example is within wall compartments hidden behind sliding picture frames or posters.

-If you like the idea of completely hiding your entertainment components within the wall while still being accessible, look for a contractor in your area with a specialty in AV connections and design.
+If you like the idea of completely hiding your entertainment components within the wall while still being accessible, you will likely need a contractor.
+Look for a handy man or contractor in your area with a specialty in AV connections and design.
+But don’t worry, there are easy DIY ways to hide cords too!

 Restore Old Furniture Into A DIY Creative Electronic Hideaway